BostonTimelapse/timelapse/README.md

 4. It tweets via [https://twitter.com/BostonTimelaps1](https://twitter.com/BostonTimelaps1)
 5. It [posts to instagram](https://www.instagram.com/bostontimelaps1/)

-The idea behind this post is to give something back to the developer and aspiring developer community after cribbing so much from around the web to build this.
 I'd be more than content if someone finds a useful nugget about anything in this writeup.

 Huge thank you to the National Parks Service of Boston!
 More acknowledgements at the end.